-These aggregated data from the annual Colonial Reports were re-published as time series by the Bureau of Statistics in The Netherlands as a separate section of the Dutch annual statistical yearbook (Jaarcijfers voor het Koninkrijk der Nederlanden – Koloniën, 1891-1921).
+These aggregated data from the annual Colonial Reports were re-published as time series by the Central Bureau of Statistics in The Netherlands as part of the Dutch annual statistical yearbook (Jaarcijfers voor het Koninkrijk der Nederlanden – Koloniën, 1891-1921).

 Van der Eng, Pierre (1996) ‘Historical economic statistics in Indonesia: Continuity and change’, Newsletter of the Asian Historical Statistics Project, No.3: 12-15.

-Last update on Sunday 18 March 2018 (05:40) by Pierre van der Eng
+Last update on Thursday 27 September 2018 (01:46) by Pierre van der Eng